 destination directory.
 Instead, report what actions would

-be taken during a merge
+be taken during a merge.
+Note that the existing “current”

 It is good practice to be certain old libraries and other assorted files are not left around to cause problems, especially true between updates of major versions, so the next two commands will help remove all of them automatically.
 The command below, yes repeats 'y' to fulfill prompts, thus agreeing to each deletion which automates the script.
 Yes as described by its manpage can be used to repeat any text.